![]() |

 During a hearing conducted at Teesside Magistrates’ Court on Wednesday 7 December 2022, Cleveland Fire Authority (based at Endeavour House on the Queens Meadow Business Park in Hartlepool) pleaded guilty to breaching Section 2(1) of the Health and Safety at Work Act 1974 and was fined £600 with £7,304 costs.

 Commenting on the case, HSE inspector Clare Maltby stated: “All organisations have a duty to risk assess their work activities and implement appropriate safe systems of work.
-This episode is a timely reminder for all fire authorities that pre-planned drill exercises should be thoroughly assessed, any hazards identified and, importantly, the risks controlled.”- Businesses flock to support HSE workplace safety campaign
+This episode is a timely reminder for all fire authorities that pre-planned drill exercises should be thoroughly assessed, any hazards identified and, importantly, the risks controlled.”- Independent review on fire safety published

 - State of the Union